metabase/metabase/docs/databases/users-roles-privileges.md

 GRANT metabase_model_caching TO metabase;
 ```

-## Multi-tenant privileges
+## Multi-tenant permissions

-If you're setting up multi-tenant permissions for customers who need SQL access, you can [create one database connection per customer](https://www.metabase.com/learn/permissions/multi-customer-permissions#option-2-granting-customers-native-sql-access-to-their-schema).
+If you're setting up multi-tenant permissions for customers who need SQL access, you can [create one database connection per customer](https://www.metabase.com/learn/permissions/multi-tenant-permissions#option-2-granting-customers-native-sql-access-to-their-schema).
 That means each customer will connect to the database using their own database user.

 Let's say you have customers named Tangerine and Lemon:

 - Create new database users `metabase_tangerine` and `metabase_lemon`.
-- Create a `customer_facing_analytics` role with the [minimum privileges](#minimum-privileges).
+- Create a `customer_facing_analytics` role with the [minimum database privileges](#minimum-database-privileges).
 - Create roles to bundle privileges specific to each customer's use case.
 For example:
   - `tangerine_queries` to bundle `SELECT` and `EXECUTE` access to query and create stored procedures against the Orange schema.
   - `lemon_queries` for `SELECT` access to query all tables in the Lemon schema.